Meet Ahmed

 Ahmed’s Story

-His condition requires ongoing management, including access to clotting factor concentrates, specialised care which was not available in Gaza due to the limited access to medical resources and so he was evacuated to Egypt.
+His condition requires ongoing management, including access to clotting factor concentrates and specialised care, which was not available in Gaza due to the limited access to medical resources.
+As a result, he was evacuated to Egypt.

-The family are facing significant emotional and financial strain, and Relief Across Borders aim to alleviate some of the burdens they are facing while ensuring Ahmed received the care he urgently needed.
+The family is facing significant emotional and financial strain, and Relief Across Borders aims to alleviate some of the burdens they are enduring while ensuring that Ahmed receives the life-saving treatments he needs.

 Ahmed